maracatronics/GEARSystem/README.md

 # GEARSystem

-This repository is a collaboration of UFPE Maracatronics and USP Warthog.
-It contains the software developed by Warthog Team of USP University.
+This repository is a collaboration of UFPE Maracatronics and USP-CAASO Warthog.
+It contains the software developed by Warthog Team of USP-CAASO University.

 Their repository can be found [here](https://warthog.assembla.com/spaces/warthog-dia/wiki)